WiktorB2004/PongGame-NEAT/README.md

-# Pong Game Python AI with NEAT algoritm
+# Pong Game Python AI using the NEAT algoritm

 Using the NEAT algorithm to train an AI to play pong in Python!